Products & Services

-The Volkswagen Eos is a convertible offered in a 2dr Conv Executive SULEV, 2dr Conv Lux SULEV, 2dr Conv Komfort SULEV and 2dr Conv Sport SULEV.
+The Volkswagen Eos is a convertible offered in a 2dr Conv Komfort SULEV, 2dr Conv Sport SULEV and 2dr Conv Executive SULEV.
 The powertrains include 2.0-liter 4 turbo (200 hp) engines, and 6-speed sequential transmissions.
 It is Front wheel drive.
 EPA-rated fuel economy ranges from 21 mpg city to 30 mpg highway.
 The Eos uses Premium fuel.

 Last Model Reviewed: 2008

 Consumer Reports has placed the following models through over 50 tests at our test track: